litestar-org/litestar/docs/usage/15-caching/0-cache-backends.md

 ## Configuring Caching

-You can configure caching behaviour on the application level by passing an instance of `CacheConfig` to the Starlite constructor.
+You can configure caching behaviour on the application level by passing an instance of `CacheConfig` to the [Starlite constructor][starlite.app.Starlite].
 See the [API Reference][starlite.config.CacheConfig] for full details on the `CacheConfig` class and the kwargs it accepts.

 Here is an example of how to configure Redis as the cache backend: